amdreallyfast/GpuRadixSort/Shaders/ParallelSort/ReadMe.txt

 DataToIntermediateDataForSorting.comp
 - launched with 1 thread for each item in PrefixScanBuffer::AllPrefixSums
+- excess threads create IntermediateData structures with value of maximum uint so that these entries will stay at the back after sorting sorted to the back.
 - reading from OriginalDataBuffer.comp
 - fill out the first of buffers in IntermediateSortBuffers.comp